ArvsAndCarbs/TOTKDowngrade-1.2.0-Save-version/README.md

 2. Use JKSV to restore downgraded save from Section A on your sysnand
 3. Reboot to Stock FW and play the game

-  C. OPTIONAL: Send 1.1.1 game update to a clean unmodded switch:
+  C. OPTIONAL: Send 1.1.1 game update to a clean unmodded switch: I used two cartridge for eah switch.
+Not sure if it will work on one cart only.
 1. If you want to play TOTK in a different switch, Reset factory settings that device to wipe TOTK game updates.
 Don't sync it yet with your Account, just create a user.
 Keep offline.
 2. turn on CFW switch to sysndand from section B
 3. turn on Clean switch, Turn off auto update